nikitajakkam/ccrs-dashboard/README.md

 This project isn't packaged to be setup locally, but for general instructions on how the project is setup please see the [setup.md File](setup.md).

 ## 💐 Acknowledgements
+I built this project after completing the modules in DataTalks.Club's [Data Engineering ZoomCamp](https://github.com/DataTalksClub/data-engineering-zoomcamp).
+Huge thanks to the creators and the DataTalks.Club community for the open-source curriculum that helped me learn the tools needed to create this data pipeline!
+A huge thanks to Manuel Guerra as well whose [detailed notes & Airflow dockerfile](https://github.com/ManuelGuerra1987/data-engineering-zoomcamp-notes) helped get up and running with Airflow.